 As the first Chair in Europe to study female leadership, the Chair’s mission is to influence business culture and thinking decisively through a humanist paradigm that highlights the complementarity of women and men in business management.

-Among its activities are the organization of research seminars, academic conferences, debate forums between academics and business leaders, and post-graduate program courses, and the publication of books.
+Among its activities are the organization of research seminars, academic conferences, debate forums between academics and business leaders, focused program courses, and the publication of books.

 - Improve understanding of the professional and personal paths of women at different organizational levels.

 - Humanize the company through research and the influence that the female executive can exercise in the organization.

 - Facilitate and promote the professional development of female executives through support and training networks, so that they discover their distinct identity, complementary to that of the male executive.

 - Help male executives understand their complementary role to that of female executives and the positive impact of both on the company and society.